fuermosi777/fuermosi777.github.io/_posts/English/2017-06-21-home-automation-using-siri-and-alexa-and-raspberry-pi.md

 ## High-level Goals

-- Turn on/off all major lights in the apartment by just saying "Turn on/off the light"
+- [x] Turn on/off all major lights in the apartment by just saying "Turn on/off the light"
-- Lock/unlock the door without using my key, or even my attention
+- [x] Lock/unlock the door without using my key, or even my attention
-- Open/close blinds automatically or by sound control
+- [ ] Open/close blinds automatically or by sound control
-- Open/close window with sound
+- [ ] Open/close window with sound
-- Control A/C with sound
+- [x] Control A/C and fan with sound
-- Wake me up with different songs every day
+- [ ] Wake me up with different songs every day
-- Control TV, projector, sound bar, Apple TV, PS4 without using tons of remotes
+- [x] Control TV, projector, sound bar, Apple TV, PS4 without using tons of remotes

 ## Hardware

-- Raspberry PI 3 Model B
+- Raspberry Pi 3 Model B
 - RioRand(TM) 433MHz RF transmitter and receiver
 - Etekcity Wireless Remote Outlets
 - Echo Dot (2nd Gen)